microsoft/php-sdk-binary-tools/README.md

 - `Cppcheck`   - used for static analysis
 - `clang`      - useful for experimental builds and for static analysis
 - `ICC`        - useful for experimental builds
+- `ConEmu`     - console emulator with tabs and more

 # Usage